sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/courses/curriculum.md

 # Curriculum
 There are many choices within the I3s department.
 If you choose a custom study plan you can explore many different subjects in Computer Science.
-Technically you must choose at least 2 exams to be categorized as second years courses in order for the plan to be valid.
+Technically you must choose at least 2 exams to be placed in the second year in order for the plan to be valid.
 There's only a practical distinction between first and second semester courses, apart from the AFC and the final exam.

 ## First semester